DLR-RM/RAFCON/source/rafcon/documentation/raw/meetings.rst

 2017-01-09
 ==========

 - discuss: `How to save state machines.
 Or: is
    \_paths\_to\_remove\_before\_sm\_save
    required? <https://rmc-github.robotic.dlr.de/common/rafcon/issues/235>`__
+- discuss performance test; create issues for good architecture, coverage and automatic execution

 2016-12-14
 ==========